Adam Young

 Adam Randal Young (born July 5, 1986) is an American singer-songwriter and musician.
 He is best known as the founder and sole member of electronica project Owl City.
 Outside of Owl City, Young has recorded music under different musical projects, most notably Port Blue and Sky Sailing.
 In addition to these works, Young was part of the electronica band Swimming With Dolphins and post-rock band Windsor Airlift.

 Young has also collaborated with numerous musical artists such as Paul van Dyk, Chicane, Armin van Buuren, Schiller, Relient K, Jars of Clay, and Switchfoot.
 Young has composed music for brands such as Apple and Disney.

 Early life

-Young was born Adam Randal Young in Ottumwa, Iowa, United States on July 5, 1986.
-He was raised in Owatonna, Minnesota.
+Young was born Adam Randal Young in Ottumwa, Iowa July 5, 1986 and was raised in Owatonna, Minnesota.
 He is the son of Joan Young and Randy Young.
+His mother worked as an elementary school teacher in the Owatonna school district.
 Growing up, he was raised as a Baptist.
 He graduated from Owatonna Senior High School and then found work at a Coca-Cola shipping warehouse.
 He later worked at UPS as a truck loader working night shifts.
 He attended a community college for a general arts degree.
+However, he ultimately dropped out of college and continued working as a truck loader, while focusing on making music.
 He began composing melodies in his head while working, which he would then record in his studio in his parents' basement.
+Young is a self-taught musician, as he never took lessons, and considers the piano, guitar and drums as his main three instruments.